-And the age of 43 was hanging heavily on his muscular shoulders; along with the not-so-subtle whispers about whether he could or would ever win another major.
+And the age of 43 was hanging heavily on Tiger Woods muscular shoulders; along with the not-so-subtle whispers about whether he could or would ever win another major.

 All this drama played out on the daunting Augusta National course that stretched, rose and fell in front of him with all its own not-so-subtle horrors.